-You may have heard lingerie fans criticizing the idea of “sister sizing” in bras as a general bad practice.
-That wearing a sister size is “wrong,” won’t be a good fit, and is just a way for brands to sell you more product.
+You may have heard lingerie fans criticizing the idea of “sister sizes” in bras as a general bad practice.
+That wearing a sister size is “wrong,” won't be a good fit, and is just a way for brands to sell you more product.

 However, sister sizing isn’t a negative concept.
 At its core, it’s a neutral fact describing how bra sizes work.

 So what is a sister size?
 How do you find yours?
 And when is it actually super beneficial to your lingerie shopping experience?

 A “sister size” is a size that has the same cup volume, but a different band length, as another size.

 So if a bra is a size 32B, its sister size “up” would be 34A, and its sister size “down” would be 30C.
 Despite having different numbers, these bras all hold the same amount of tissue in their cups, with different band lengths.

 Why do sister sizes have a bad reputation?

 Most people’s first experience with sister sizing is in a bra boutique that doesn’t carry or stock their size.
 They might hear, “We’re out of the 32C, but you can wear the 34B!”
 Or, “You measure at a 28D, but no one makes that size, so you are a 32B!”

 In this case, the sister size is seen as being used to make a sale, rather than to benefit the bra-wearer.
 Boutiques and brands might encourage sister sizing to ensure the customer leaves with something, or to build loyalty to their company, instead of sending the customer somewhere they will actually find their size.